top of page

 FOR CONVENIENT DONATION DROP-OFF

-We also involved a few local businesses, increasing the reach of our program.
-This way, anyone can donate to the Two Can Tuesday project—knowing TCT volunteers will pick up the donations and deliver them to Neighborhood House Free Food Market in SW Portland or Catholic Charities Refugee Program in SE Portland.
-The following are available for drop off of donations of nonperishable food and hygiene items during their business hours:
+We also involved several local businesses, increasing the reach of our program.
+This way, anyone can donate to the Two Can Tuesday project—knowing TCT volunteers will pick up the donations and deliver them to Neighborhood House Free Food Market (NH) in SW Portland, Catholic Charities Refugee Program (CC) in SE Portland,

 SW PORTLAND

-Butterfly Effect Art Space in Multnomah Village
+Butterfly Effect Art Space - Multnomah Village (NH)

-Driftwood Coffee on SW Vermont
+Driftwood Coffee - SW Vermont (NH)

-(bin located outside, through the white gate)
+(bin located through the white gate)

-Maplewood Coffee & Tea
+Maplewood Coffee & Tea (NH)

-Windermere Realty Trust - Raleigh Hills
+Windermere Realty Trust - Raleigh Hills (VGMHC)

 SE PORTLAND